 Collaborate with researchers in your niche on projects that will add value to your whole industry and you’re likely to get in front of the people this research will affect.
 If you haven’t worked with researchers before, using our Influencer tool can help you find and collaborate with the right people in your field.

-Podcasts are a growing phenomenon and a relatively effective way of reaching audiences in a similar fashion to how you would have through an event.
+Podcasts and audio content are a growing phenomenon and a relatively effective way of reaching audiences in a similar fashion to how you would have through an event.

 If you had arranged a speaking slot through sponsorship, get this same talk track online and share through your channels with paid promotion to support.
 This is likely to be in the form of a video or blog, or both!

 It’s a tough call canceling or postponing an event, a call our parent company Brandwatch had to make last week on their flagship digital consumer intelligence conference “NYK”.

 All is not lost though!
 You (like us) will probably have budgeted resources that are now available to deploy elsewhere, working on exciting projects that would never have otherwise got done.

 If you choose to double down on content marketing as a substitute for event marketing there are plenty of ways to do it:

 Keep a similar agenda but bring it all online, host webinars or upload videos.
 Get the network of speakers to share each others’ videos for maximum reach.

 It’s been a while since the Twitter Q&A boom, but it’s time for a resurrection.
 Don’t forget the newer formats such as Instagram Stories and Facebook Live, too.
 Choose the best format and then hit your mailing lists with the details, make sure your roundtable participants are vocal about the occasion and engage any partners who can amplify the event.